devashishmamgain/Automatic-Android-SDK/README.md

 	**For more details, see the [Developer Documentation][api-docs] and the [SDK Sample App][sample-app]**

-5. Coming soon: Bind to the Automatic Service class and receive instantaneous push events coming from the car, e.g.:
+5. Coming Very, Very Soon: Bind to the Automatic Service class and receive instantaneous push events coming from the car, e.g.:
 	- Ignition On / Off
 	- MIL status
 	- Trip complete